 Afterward, you set up your Apple Watch like a new device or connect to your recent backup.

-The Control Center for the Apple Watch is such an essential feature, and if you can’t swipe up to bring it up, there’s no other way to access it!
+The Control Center for the Apple Watch is such an essential feature, and if you can’t swipe up to bring it up or press the side button, there’s no other way to access it!

 Typically when this issue occurs, it’s just a little software bug, and typically restarting your watch should do the trick!